 Lord John and the Hand of Devils, Diana Gabaldon

 As you recall, I veered off the main path of Outlander to pick up the Lord John books, because I love Lord John and also his books are “normal” length, which is a nice break.
 (Especially with the Long Book slot being occupied by my mad sprint to finish Monte Cristo).
 This particular volume was actually two short stories and a novella.
 Apparently, the novella was meant to be a short story, but Diana Gabaldon wasn’t able to convince anyone that a 200+ page story was “short”.
 As I mentioned in my prior review, these books will make very little sense to anyone who hasn’t read the first three main Outlander books.
-Eventually, you’ll be able to get there by watching the show, because it’s super faithful and EXCELLENT and WHY ARE YOU NOT WATCHING IT ALREADY.
+Eventually, you’ll be able to get there by watching the show, because it’s super faithful.
 It’s currently finishing season 2, and has already been renewed for season 3, which thank goodness because the only other shows I really cared about were both canceled.
 (RIP Galavant and Agent Carter, I guess I’ll replace you with Crazy Ex-Girlfriend and going back to Agents of Shield.)
 (2020 me says: you didn’t keep watching Outlander and you didn’t go back to Agents of Shield, or keep up with Outlander for that matter, but Crazy Ex-Girlfriend finished strong to the end.)
 But I digress.
 These stories were assembled with a fantasy theme in mind – though John’s books have less of the supernatural than the time-traveling main series, the fantastic elements here are not all they first appear.
 Also, one of the other Lord John stories is about zombies, so I think I’m obliged now to read it this year.